chris-krenz/dopamine-box/README.md

 ## Other Notes
- - See the diagram for a layout of the circuit
+ - See the diagram and photos in docs for a layout/visualization of the circuits

 ## Credits